Posttransplant Lymphoproliferative Disorder B27.0

 This section has been translated automatically.

-The stage classification of PTLD is similar to the Ann-Arbor classification for non-Hodgkin's lymphomas.
+The staging of PTLD is analogous to the Ann Arbor classification for non-Hodgkin's lymphoma.

 Literature